iamashishwasnik/Bank-management-system/README.md

 * Views creation for simplified access to commonly needed data subsets.
 * Updates and modifications to existing data within the database tables.

+## To create an ER model using MySQL Workbench (mwb file) for this file:

+* Open MySQL Workbench.
+* Create a new EER model.
+* Design entities (tables) and relationships based on the provided database schema.
+* Add attributes and constraints.
+* Generate SQL scripts.
+* Execute the scripts in your SQL environment.
+* Review and modify as needed.
+###### By following these steps, you can create an ER model to represent the database schema visually and generate SQL scripts to implement it.

 ## Usage:

 * Clone the repository to your local machine.